Engin-Boot/pong-stage-travikumar201/Stage0/update-ui.md

   Then the user interface changes at a rate of 30 frames per second and the ball moves in the decided direction with the decided velocity

+### Scenario: when ball collides on wall

+  Given that the game is bug free

+  When the pong ball hits either side of the wall

+  Then the user interface is reset and a new set starts